 The Master of Education (M.Ed.) degree is designed for educators whose goal is to provide leadership in teaching or administrative roles at the K-12 level.
+The M.Ed.

+Individualized Area option is also available for non-certified applicants outside the K-12 system.
 M.Ed. students will be required to complete a professional project.
 The Master of Arts in Teaching (M.A.T.) program is intended for practicing, certified teachers who wish to improve or expand the area of their professional performance.
 The Master of Initial Teaching (M.I.T.) program is intended for those with a bachelor's degree that want teaching certification in either elementary or secondary.